Submit your application to be considered for a place in the Clean Air Accelerator

 The Clean Air Accelerator is a not-for-profit startup accelerator that will support the development and implementation of technologies that can provide clean air to the world.

-Our first cohort will start in July 2023.
 Ten startups will be selected to receive mentoring and guidance from experienced startup founders and investors, and deep domain input from some of the world's leading scientific and industry experts.

 The accelerator will support teams working on high-impact solutions in the following areas: